Sartori of Vicenza: Brazil

 Carolina, one of the founders and counselor of the Associação Damas de Caridade, a charitable entity of relevant trajectory, and founder and maintainer of the Pompeia Hospital.
 Amalia, founder of the first chapel and a great benefactor of the Church of San Pellegrino.
 Ida, an honorary member of Esporte Clube Juventude, one of the founders and honorary president of the cultural group Éden Juventudista, considered a woman ahead of her time and one of the most notable female personalities of her generation in Caxias do Sul.
 Attilio, one of the founders of the Apollo Theater in Caxias, and later, a coffee farmer in São Paulo, where he left descendants.

-Ludovico was a great merchant, landowner, one of the founders of the Sociedade Caxiense de Mútuo Socorro, one of the founders and director of the Câmara de Indústria, Comércio e Serviços, a member of the first cinemas in the city, captain of the National Guard, and for many years, fabricator of the Cathedral of Caxias.
-His son Honorino was a journalist, one of the founders of Esporte Clube Juventude, a great player and later, a board member, president, honorary member, and benefactor of the club.
+Ludovico was a merchant, landowner, captain of the National Guard, and fabricator of the Cathedral of Caxias.
+He was also one of the founders of the Sociedade Caxiense de Mútuo Socorro and Câmara de Indústria, Comércio e Serviços.
+The latter where he also served as director.
+His son Honorino was a journalist, one of the founders of Esporte Clube Juventude, where he was an athlete.
+Later in his life, Honorino became board member, president, honorary member, and benefactor of the club.